cedricbonhomme/IP-Link/docs/documentation.rst

 object_to_moowheel.py
 ---------------------

-Generate an HTML file using Javascript and the <canvas> object.
+Generate an HTML file using JavaScript and the <canvas> object.

 Loads a serialized graph object in memory and create the MooWheel connections graph.